Do I qualify for an educator license in Nevada?

 Do I qualify for a retired Nevada educator license?

-To qualify for retired status, submit your renewal application prior to the expiration date of your current Nevada license, along with verification from the Public Employees Retirement System (PERS) showing a minimum of 15 years of full-time teaching experience and your official retirement date. (see the Applications/Forms page)
+To qualify for retired status, submit your renewal application prior to the expiration date of your current Nevada license, along with verification from the Public Employees Retirement System (PERS) showing a minimum of 15 years of full-time teaching experience and your official retirement date.
+We also accept verification of experience with 15 total years between the Nevada Public School System, Private Schools, and Charter Schools (see the Forms page for the verification of experience form)

 I can legally work in the United States, but am not a U.S. citizen or Permanent Resident.
 Can I qualify for an educator license?